 Hot Sand is a glass-blowing studio located in Asbury Park.
 Grab a few friends and sign up to blow your own drinking glass, paperweight, vase, bubble, and so much more.
 There is also a make-your-own drinking glass/candy dish for kids and private parties.
 Reservations are recommended here.

 Get ready to be a kid again at the Silverball Museum Arcade.
 Located right on the beach boardwalk, the museum features 1930’s style pinball machines and 600 other arcade games.
 If you work up a sweat and need something to cool you off, head over to the Silverball Café for funnel cakes, Nathan’s hot dogs, and some saltwater taffy.
 You can play all day for $25 or $10 for a half-hour.

 Part gift shop, part exhibit, Paranormal Books and Curiosities carries books on all things Paranormal – think ghost hunting and fiction stories about vampires.
-The Paranormal Museum is a 60 minute guided tour through rotating exhibits such as an Ouija wall, prison ghosts, haunted objects, and famous haunts of the U.S.A.
+The Paranormal Museum is a 60-minute guided tour through rotating exhibits such as an Ouija wall, prison ghosts, haunted objects, and famous haunts of the U.S.A.
 The store also hosts events such as guest filmmakers, ghost hunting classes, and paranormal investigations.
 Paranormal Books and Curiosities also host a variety of tours including a downtown haunted pub tour and a “ghosts of downtown” tour.
-Tickets are $10 for the museum and $12 for any of the other tours.